adamniedzielski/blog/_posts/2021-09-17-the-joy-of-slow-programming.md

 false assumptions.

 Was the fast "hacking evening" with Python a wasted time?
 No, not really.
-Thanks to this session I learned that Telegram is a messaging app where it's extremely easy to send messages programmatically and how to create my own Telegram bot.
-From the time perspective I think about it as prototyping session, although during the actual session I didn't have this prototyping mindset.
+Thanks to this session I learned that Telegram is a messaging app for which it's extremely easy to send messages programmatically and how to create my own Telegram bot.
+From the time perspective I think about it as a prototyping session, although during the actual session I didn't have this prototyping mindset.

 ### Next boring steps